reframejs/reframe/docs/usage-manual.md

 ~~~

 Note that,
-when using such statefull component,
+when using such stateful component,
 the server renders the HTML before the data is loaded.
 In our case,
  this means that the HTML `view-source:http://localhost:3000/game-of-thrones-2`